krathalan/miscellaneous-scripts/README.md

 ## make_gif
 I made this script after the camera app I use on my phone lost it's auto-gif-making functionality whenever I would take burst photos.
 To use it, put only the photos you want in the gif into a directory, and then run the script in that directory.

-Here's an example gif I made with make_gif:
+Here's an example gif of my cat I made with make_gif:

 ![Example gif](Images/example.gif)